 The profit of the business sector increased in the 3rd quarter

-According to Statistics Estonia, in the 3rd quarter of 2015, the total profit of the business sector was 892 million euros, which was 5% more than in the same period a year ago.
+According to Statistics Estonia, in the 3rd quarter of 2018, the total profit of the business sector was 871 million euros, which is 21% more than in the same period the year before.

-Compared to the 3rd quarter of 2014, the total costs of enterprises decreased 3%, while personnel expenses increased 7%.
-The number of persons employed as well as the number of hours worked increased 2%.
-The labour productivity of the business sector on the basis of value added amounted to an average of 5,800 euros per person employed per quarter, i.e. 5% more than in the 3rd quarter of 2014.
+Compared to the same quarter of the previous year, the total expenditure of enterprises increased by 12%, including an 11% increase in labour costs.
+The number of persons employed increased by 4% and the number of hours worked by 2% in a year.
+Labour productivity of the business sector on the basis of value added amounted to an average of 6,200 euros in a quarter per person employed, i.e. a tenth more than in the 3rd quarter of 2017.

-The investment activity of enterprises continues to be at a low level.
-In the 3rd quarter of 2015, enterprises invested 578 million euros, which was 6% less than in the same period the year before.
-Compared to the corresponding quarter of the previous year, investments continued to decrease for the second year in a row.
-The largest investments were made mainly in buildings, and machinery and equipment.
-The main investors were manufacturing, energy, trade and real estate enterprises, with more than a half of the total investments of enterprises.
-Compared to the 3rd quarter of 2014, only the investments in the acquisition of buildings and in machinery and equipment increased.
-Other investments decreased, with the biggest decrease registered in investments in vehicles.
+In the 3rd quarter of 2018, enterprises invested 541 million euros, which is 13% more than in the same period the year before.
+The investments were made mostly in machinery and equipment, and in buildings.
+The main investors were manufacturing, energy, real estate and trade enterprises, which accounted more than half of the total investments of all enterprises.
+Compared to the 3rd quarter of 2017, investments in buildings, transport equipment and in machinery and equipment increased.
+Other investments decreased.

 For further information: